 In the Current version details pane, you can view the vCenter Server version and build number.

-- Select the range of stages patches to apply, and click Install.
+- Select the range of staged patches to apply and click Install.

 Important: Some updates might require a reboot of the system.
 You can see information about these updates in the Available Updates pane.